yashubajaj28/BEEE-CU19/Exp6_Digital_Data_Display_System/file.md

 ## Theory:
 **Concepts Used -**\
 ***LCD:***\
-LCD (Liquid Crystal Display) is a type of flat panel display which uses liquid crystals in its primary form of operation.
+LCD or Liquid Crystal Display is a type of flat panel display which uses liquid crystals in its primary form of operation.
 LEDs have a large and varying set of use cases for consumers and businesses, as they can be commonly found in smartphones, televisions, computer monitors and instrument panels.\

 **Learning and Observations -**
 1. We can recognize the positive and negative terminals of an LED even without using a Multimeter.
 The longer leg of the LED is the positive terminal (or the anode) and the smaller leg is the negative terminal (or the cathode).